Explore community collections

 More than 170 photographs documenting the built environment in Pittsburgh, PA and on the campus of Chatham University.
 The collection includes photos collected by Arthur G. Smith, who was a professor at Chatham from 1963 to 1993.
 Smith also authored a book of historical photographs of Pittsburgh.

-This collection includes materials from the digitization of 42 boxes collected by counsel for the House Judiciary Committee’s subcommittee on immigration and refugees.
+Materials from the digitization of 42 boxes collected by counsel for the House Judiciary Committee’s subcommittee on immigration and refugees.
 Includes information presented by Congressional representatives when addressing US immigration issues from the 1960s to the 1980s, providing a comprehensive view of what Congress members knew, when they knew it, and how their access to this information shaped American law

 Collection of hand-made book objects, limited edition books, and zines dating from the mid-1960s to present.
 This collection also includes related book arts references, artists' ephemera files, and bookmaking process archives of artists such as Carol Barton, Ruth Laxson, and Angela Lorenz.